 The issue when Youtube displays a black screen instead of playing a video has different variations.
 Sometimes you may find the video black for the entire length of time whereas in some cases it turns black only for a few seconds.
 This problem can be caused by incorrect configuration of your browser, extensions, ad blockers, or even hardware accelerations.

 No matter how giant a website or a browser might be, there are still some bugs here and there.
-This issue is widely known so not to worry.
+This YouTube issue is widely known so no need to worry.
 We have listed down some of the solutions which seem to fix this issue.
 Start with the first one and work your way down.

 After changing your network connection, refresh the webpage to load it and check if it is working correctly.
 Also, make sure that there are no proxies involved since they hinder the data traffic of your computer sometimes.
 Also, check the network status of other computers connected to your network.
-It is possible that they are using so many resources that there aren’t any left for your computer.
+They may be using so many resources that there aren’t any left for your computer.
 Check all running programs on your PC and make sure that they are not consuming too much traffic.

 Note: This method will erase all your browsing history, preferences and passwords from your browser.
 You will have to enter all the passwords and adjust all the preferences again.